Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 Step 4: Filing of Form LLP-3

-Form LLP-3 shall now be filed by the LLP within a period of 30 days from the date of incorporation along with the LLP Agreement.
-And this shall contain the following details like the name of the LLP, name of designated and other partners, and their profit-sharing ratios along with the form of the capital contribution made.
-The rights and duties of the partners along with rules governing the same shall also be provided.
+The LLP shall now file Form LLP-3 along with the LLP Agreement within 30 days from the date of incorporation.
+This shall contain the following details: the name of the LLP, the names of designated and other partners, their profit-sharing ratios, and the form of the capital contribution made.
+The rights and duties of the partners and the rules governing them shall also be provided.

 Step 5: Intimation to the Registrar of Firms